Information Technology & Services (500-1000) January 2026

 How does Information Technology and Services (500-1000) compare?

-On the lower side, people in Information Technology & Services (500-1000) had much lower favorable scores than average in Company Performance, Service & Quality Focus, and Innovation.
+On the lower side, people in Information Technology & Services (500-1000) had much lower favorable scores than average in Company Performance, Leadership, and Service & Quality Focus.

-People working in Information Technology & Services (500-1000) are more engaged than Government Administration and Higher Education.
-People working in Information Technology & Services (500-1000) are less engaged than Architecture & Planning, Renewables & Environment, Finance, and Legal.
+People working in Information Technology & Services (500-1000) are more engaged than Public Relations & Communications.
+People working in Information Technology & Services (500-1000) are less engaged than Entertainment & Recreation, Sports: Clubs & Admin, Consulting & Staffing, and Leisure, Travel & Tourism.

-The highest scoring question for Information Technology & Services (500-1000) had 87% of people agreeing that their manager genuinely cares about their wellbeing (+0% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Information Technology & Services (500-1000) had 90% of people agreeing that they are able to arrange time out from work when they need to (+3% compared to overall) while they were generally most positive about Work & Life Blend.

-People in Information Technology & Services (500-1000) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+3% above average).
+People in Information Technology & Services (500-1000) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 17% of people disagreeing (+3% above average).

 Which questions matter the most?